 Skip to content Skip to sidebar Skip to footer

 From the first time when mankind knew furniture until today, wood is used as the main material to make furniture.
-Wood is natural product with many advantages.
-Wood is made of tree which is a renewable material.
-It can be obtained either from forests or plantations and with good management the source will always be available.
-Wood also has unique and special beauty that can not be replaced with other materials.
-Then it is very reasonable if until now wood is still the main raw material for making furniture.
+Wood is a natural product with many advantages.
+Wood is made of tree, which is a renewable material.
+It can be obtained either from forests or plantations, and with good management, the source will always be available.
+Wood also has unique and special beauty that cannot be replaced with other materials.
+Then it is very reasonable if, until now, wood is still the main raw material for making furniture.

-The characters of the wood must be recognized by the people who work in the woodworking and wood finishing industry.
-The basic characters of the wood are actually a great value that must be maximized for furniture to make a valuable product.
+The characters of the wood must be recognized by the people who work in the woodworking and woodfinishing industries.
+The basic characteristics of the wood are actually a great value that must be maximized for furniture to make a valuable product.
 One task of finishing is to maximize the uniqueness of the raw materials that have been there to make valuable furniture.
-There are at least 4 properties of wood that need to be considered in the finishing process that are: basic color, grains and pores, porosity, and hardness.
-They are all must be considered by the finishing people, because it will determine the appropriate finishing process for the wood.
+There are at least 4 properties of wood that need to be considered in the finishing process: basic color, grains and pores, porosity, and hardness.
+They are all must be considered by the finishing people because it will determine the appropriate finishing process for the wood.

 wood color variation